Resources

 Webflow agency designer interface

-HubSpot uses a theme plus drag-and-drop modules approach in its CMS Hub.
+HubSpot uses a theme plus drag-and-drop modules approach in its Content Hub.
 You select a theme that establishes your site's overall look, then build pages by adding and arranging content modules within that theme's structure.

 HubSpot form landing page editor